credativUK/credativ-addons/sale_order_edit/doc/sale_order_edit.rst

    d) Verify outgoing stock level for product A is 10

-   e) Verify all stock moves for the origional SO are cancelled, and the SO is cancelled
+   e) Verify all stock moves for the original SO are cancelled, and the SO is cancelled

    f) Verify the edited SO has a stock move for 10 of product A, and the SO is confirmed